pourmalek/CovidVisualizedCountry/20220104/readme.md

 <br/><br/>

 **IHME** Detected Infections vs. All Infections.
-Probably detected infections at the global level will be **_three times_** that previous peak that we saw for delta. https://www.healthdata.org/covid/video/insights-ihmes-latest-covid-19-model-run
+"Probably detected infections at the global level will be **_three times_** that previous peak that we saw for delta."
+Source: [`IHME COVID-19 Model Insights Blog`](https://www.healthdata.org/covid/video/insights-ihmes-latest-covid-19-model-run)

 <br/><br/>